dteix/bolierProject/README.md

 1943- The US Army asks Bell Laboratories to design a machine to assist in testing its M-9 gun director, a type of analog computer that aims large guns to their targets.
 Mathematician George Stibitz recommends using a relay-based calculator for the project.
 The result was the Relay Interpolator, later called the Bell Labs Model II.
 The Relay Interpolator used 440 relays, and since it was programmable by paper tape, was used for other applications following the war.

 1944- Harvard Mark 1 is completed by Harvard physics professor Howard Aiken, and designed and built by IBM, the Harvard Mark 1 is a room-sized, relay-based calculator.
-The machine had a fifty-foot long camshaft running the length of machine that synchronized the machine’s thousands of component parts and used 3,500 relays.
+The machine had a fifty-foot long camshaft running the length of the machine that synchronized the machine’s thousands of component parts and used 3,500 relays.
 The Mark 1 produced mathematical tables but was soon superseded by electronic stored-program computers.

-1949- Developed in 1949 for transmitting radar signals by Jack Harrington’s group at the Air Force Cambridge Research Center (AFCRC) near Boston, the modem modulates digital data into sounds, and demodulates received sounds into digital data.
+1949- Modems were developed in 1949 for transmitting radar signals by Jack Harrington’s group at the Air Force Cambridge Research Center (AFCRC) near Boston, the modem modulates digital data into sounds, and demodulates received sounds into digital data.

+1956- At MIT, researchers begin experimenting with direct keyboard input to computers, a precursor to today´s normal mode of operation.

 1957 – Russia puts Sputnik into orbit.